tanhauhau/tanhauhau.github.io/content/blog/creating-custom-javascript-syntax-with-babel/index.md

 ---
 title: Creating custom JavaScript syntax with Babel
+description: Fork the babel parser and create your custom JavaScript syntax is not as hard as you think.
+tags: JavaScript,babel,ast,transform
+series: Intermediate Babel
 wip: true
 ---

-Following my previous post on [writing a custom babel transformation](/step-by-step-guide-for-writing-a-babel-transformation), today I am going to share how you can create a custom JavaScript syntax with Babel.
+Following my previous post on [writing a custom babel transformation](/step-by-step-guide-for-writing-a-babel-transformation), today I am going to show you how you can create a custom JavaScript syntax with Babel.

 ## Overview